-The division operator '/' divides the two numbers and always returns a floating point number.
-Sometimes, especially in programming algorithms that work on discrete structures, we want an integer division:
+The division operator / divides its two operands, as you would imagine, and always returns a floating point number.
+However, sometimes, especially in programming algorithms that work on discrete structures, we want an integer division:

-The integer division operator '//' does exactly that.
-So a // b gives you the quotient of a over b, meaning the whole number of times that b fits entirely in a.
+The integer-division operator // does exactly that: a // b gives you the quotient of a over b, meaning the number of times that b fits entirely in a.
 Correspondingly, a % b is the remainder of the integer division of a over b.
-So, both the quotient and the remainder are integers.
+So, both the quotient and the remainder are whole numbers, also known as integers.